-Annual Pension Benefit Cost and Total Pension Liability (net in 2018).
-The Commonwealth's annual other pension benefit expense and liability are calculated based on the annual required contribution of the participating employers (ARC); an amount actuarially determined in accordance with the parameters of GASB Statement No. 73 (GASB 68 in 2018).
+Annual Pension Benefit Cost and Total Pension Liability.
+The Commonwealth's annual other pension benefit expense and liability are calculated based on the annual required contribution of the participating employers (ARC); an amount actuarially determined in accordance with the parameters of GASB Statement No. 73.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal costs each year and amortize any unfunded actuarial liabilities (or funding excess).